julianthome/inmemantlr/README.md

 File f = new File("Simple.g4");
 GenericParser gp = new GenericParser(f);

-// Note that the listener should always be set before
+// note that the listener should always be set before
 // the compilation.
 Otherwise, the listener cannot
 // capture the parsing information. gp.setListener(new DefaultTreeListener());